davidemms/OrthoFinder/README.md

 What's New
 ==========
 **Sep.
-2016**: OrthoFinder now infers the gene tree for each orthogroup, the rooted species tree, all orthologues between all species and calculates summary statis
+2016**: OrthoFinder now infers the gene tree for each orthogroup, the rooted species tree, all orthologues between all species and calculates summary statistics.
-    tics.

 **Jul.
 2016**: OrthoFinder now outputs **summary statistics** for the orthogroups produced.
 Statistics are in the files **Statistics_Overall.csv, Statistics_PerSpecies.csv** and **OrthologousGroups_SpeciesOverlaps.csv**.